Sensei (DC Comics)

 The Sensei (Japanese: 先生) is a supervillain appearing in American comic books published by DC Comics.
 The Sensei was created by writer-artist Neal Adams and first appeared in Strange Adventures #215 (December 1968).
 The character is a martial arts sensei and adversary of the superhero Batman, along with Deadman and several other heroes.

-Sensei is the maternal great-grandfather of Damian Wayne, the father of Ra's al Ghul, and also the paternal grandfather of Talia al Ghul.
+In one continuity, Sensei is the father of Ra's al Ghul, paternal grandfather of Talia al Ghul, and maternal great-grandfather of Damian Wayne.

-The character appeared on the third season of Gotham and was played by Raymond J. Barry renamed the Temple Shaman.
+The character appeared on the third season of Gotham, played by Raymond J. Barry.

-Publication history

-Sensei first appeared in Strange Adventures #215 (December 1968) and was created by Neal Adams.

-Fictional character biography
+Fictional biography

-Ra's al Ghul may have founded the League of Assassins, but he would leave much of its affairs in the hands of Professor Ebeneezer Darrk and his second in command: the Sensei, an aged martial arts master from Hong Kong.
-After earning Ra's enmity (for reasons unknown), Darrk died during a plot to kidnap Talia al Ghul which was foiled by Batman.
+The Sensei is a Chinese martial arts master who first appeared as the leader of the Society of Assassins, before the introduction of Ra's al Ghul.

-The Sensei was put in charge of the League afterwards; however, he would prove just as disloyal as his predecessor, and the Sensei would eventually struggle with Ra's al Ghul for the control of the organization.
-(DC Comics Detective Comics #485 (September 1979)) For a time, the Sensei was possessed by the spirit called Jonah, who in Sensei's body was responsible for the murder of Boston Brand, who became Deadman after his death.
-After a struggle with Deadman and Rama Kushna, Jonah was destroyed and the Sensei resumed control of his body.
-For a brief time, the Sensei assumed leadership of the League of Assassins.
+Ra's later appointed Ebenezer Darrk as president of the assassins (renamed the League of Assassins) with the Sensei as his lieutenant.
+After Darrk's death in a conflict against Batman, the Sensei rebelled against Ra's for the leadership.
+For a time, the Sensei was possessed by the spirit called Jonah, who in Sensei's body was responsible for the murder of Boston Brand, who became Deadman after his death.
+After a struggle with Deadman and Rama Kushna, Jonah was destroyed and Sensei regained control of his body.